 High carbohydrate and sweet foods like cake, biscuits, sweets, desserts and savoury crisps, pizza and fast food are easy to reach for and are appealing when you’re feeling low.
 They can be immediately satisfying but will play havoc with your blood sugar balance; the “high” you feel as sugar is immediately released into the blood is soon replaced with feeling tired and anxious as blood sugar levels crash soon after.

 Eating unconsciously can certainly distract even if it’s just temporarily, from the issues that are causing your stress, but ultimately you’ll be left feeling dissatisfied and perhaps even upset, particularly as emotional eating will almost certainly lead to unwanted weight gain.
 Behavioural studies found that there was a greater response activity to high-calorie foods in obese women, making it harder to resist these foods and further perpetuating the vicious cycle.

 I’m not suggesting there is no place to indulge in comforting goodies; there is!
-However, I want to help you avoid stress eating when you’re stuck at home over the coming month and further increasing your stress and anxiety.
+However, I want to help you avoid stress/comfort eating and further increasing your stress and anxiety.

 Here are my top tips to help you ditch comfort food and stay calm

 If you’re faced with comfort food goodies on display, it is harder to avoid them and this isn’t always down to your willpower.
 Research has shown that this loss of self-control or the inability to resist tempting/rewarding foods is driven by neural pathways that alter the decision making and impulse control systems.

 It is far too easy to snack frequently if tempting foods are on display and within your vision.
 Keep them in a cupboard or better still, try to avoid buying them on a regular basis and only do so occasionally, as a treat so you’re not over-indulging.

 Cook more meals